 The biopharmaceutical industry is characterized by intense competition and rapid innovation.
 Our competitors may be able to develop other compounds or drugs that are able to achieve similar or better results.
 Our potential competitors include major multinational pharmaceutical companies, established biotechnology companies, specialty pharmaceutical companies and universities and other research institutions.
 Many of our competitors have substantially greater financial, technical and other resources, such as larger research and development staff and experienced marketing and manufacturing organizations and well-established sales forces.
 Smaller or early-stage companies may also prove to be significant competitors, particularly as they develop novel approaches to treating disease indications that our product candidates are also focused on treating.
-Established pharmaceutical companies may also invest heavily to accelerate discovery and development of novel therapeutics or to in-license novel therapeutics that could make the product candidates that we develop obsolete.
+Established pharmaceutical industries may also invest heavily to accelerate discovery and development of novel therapeutics or to in-license novel therapeutics that could make the product candidates that we develop obsolete.
 Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated in our competitors.
-Competition may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
-Our competitors, either alone or with collaborative partners, may succeed in developing, acquiring or licensing on an exclusive basis drug or biologic products that are more effective, safer, more easily commercialized or less costly than our product candidates or may develop proprietary technologies or secure patent protection that we may need for the development of our technologies and products.
+Competitor may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.
+Our competitors, either alone or with collaborative partners, may succeed in development of our technologies or secure patent protection that we may need for the development of our technologies and products.
 We believe the key competitive factors that will affect the development and commercial success of our product candidates are efficacy, safety, tolerability, reliability, convenience of use, price and reimbursement.

-We compete in the segments of the biotechnology, pharmaceutical and other related industries that develop and market therapies for the treatment of hematological, pulmonary and cardiovascular disorders.
+We compete in the segments of the biotechnology, pharmaceutical and other related industries that develop and market therapies for the treatment of hematological and musculoskeletal disorders.
 There are many other companies, including large biotechnology and pharmaceutical companies, that have commercialized and/or are developing therapies for the same therapeutic areas that our product candidates target.
-For example, FibroGen Inc. and Astellas Pharma Inc. are developing product candidates for the treatment of anemia, and Acceleron Pharma Inc. (which was acquired by Merck & Co.
+For example, FibroGen Inc. and Astellas Pharma Inc. are developing product candidates targeting diseases associated with MDS and myelofibrosis, including chronic anemia.
+Additionally, in January 2020, Acceleron Pharma Inc. received FDA approval of its product, Reblozyl, for the treatment of anemia failing an erythropoiesis stimulating agent and requiring two or more red blood cell units over eight weeks in adult patients with very low- to intermediate-risk MDS with ring sideroblasts or with myelodysplastic/myeloproliferative neoplasm with ring sideroblasts and thrombocytosis.
+Sierra Oncology, Inc. is developing momelotinib as a treatment for myelofibrosis.